chrisnajman/accessible-accordion-v2/README.md

 Accessible accordions built with the `<details>` element.

 > [!NOTE]
-> To enable multiple accordions add the same `name` attribute to each of the `details` tags, e.g. `name="accordion"`.
-When any accordion opens, any currently open accordion will close.
+> To enable multiple accordions, add the `data-group` attribute, e.g. `data-group="accordion"`.
+When any `<details>` in a group opens, any others in the same group automatically close.

 > [!NOTE]
 > Hardcode `open` on any `<details>` element to have that accordion open on page load, i.e. `<details open>`.